 Melissa Reeser Poulin is a poet and writer in Portland, Oregon.
-Her work appears in basalt, Catamaran Literary Reader, Ruminate, and Water~Stone Review, among other journals.
+Her work appears in basalt, Catamaran Literary Reader, The Taos Journal of International Poetry & Art, Ruminate, and Water~Stone Review, among other journals.
 She graduated from Seattle Pacific University’s low-residency MFA program.

-Melissa is currently a full-time caregiver for her one-year-old daughter Sky.
-Formerly, she worked as an educator and co-discoverer of the writing process with writers of all kinds: with English language learners at Kaplan International Center in downtown Portland; with high school students in Literary Arts’ Writers in the Schools program; and at Marylhurst’s dynamic summer camp show:tell: The Workshop for Teen Writers & Artists.
+Melissa is currently a freelance writer and full-time mother.
+Previously, she worked as an educator and co-discoverer of the writing process with writers of all kinds: with English language learners at Kaplan International Center in downtown Portland; with high school students in Literary Arts’ Writers in the Schools program; and at Marylhurst University’s dynamic summer camp show:tell: The Workshop for Teen Writers & Artists.
 It has also been her great joy to write with elders, youth, and families as a volunteer workshop facilitator for Write Around Portland.
 In 2015, just a few weeks before her daughter’s birth, Melissa graduated from the Teaching Artists Studio, a 5-month professional development program for Oregon makers who share their passion for creativity with youth.

 Along with poet Jill McKenna Reed, in 2013 Melissa created and edited Winged: New Writing on Bees, an anthology of modern writing on the relationship between humans and honeybees.
-The book was published in a limited edition of 500 in fall 2014, and quickly sold out via online and select retail outlets.
-36 incredible writers contributed to this dynamic book.
-All proceeds (nearly $5,000) were donated to pollinator conservation and education nonprofits, including the Xerces Society for Invertebrate Protection and Spikenard Honeybee Sanctuary.
+Featuring poetry, fiction, and essays from 36 writers, the book was published in a limited edition of 500 in fall 2014, and quickly sold out via online and select retail outlets.
+All proceeds (nearly $5,000) benefitted pollinator conservation and education nonprofits, including the Xerces Society for Invertebrate Protection and Spikenard Honeybee Sanctuary.